-Insight’s first guest was Kurt Coleman, a 19-year-old Sydney sider who is famous through the social media revolution.
+Insight’s first guest was Kurt Coleman, a 19-year-old Melbourne sider who is famous through the social media revolution.
 He has over 175,000 Instagram followers and has become Australia’s face of cosmetic surgery.
 He started enhancing his look at the age of 18 years old and does it because he sees it as creative and more relaxed than having your hair dyed.

 It is the same level of casualness for 22-year-old Rita Abdul, who grew up in Kuwait, towards cosmetic procedures.
 She has had lip fillers and anti-wrinkle injections to enhance her features and take pride in her appearance.
 She is confident and shares her cosmetic experiences on Instagram and Snapchat like Coleman.

 Cosmetic procedures are a cultural issue

 A 17-year-old guest was the youngest to appear on Insight.
 Summer had lip fillers to enhance her self-esteem and confidence.
 She hated her lips and felt extremely low and seeing how this is important to her, her mum agreed with the procedure.